 Board Certified/Fellowship Trained

-CSO’s orthopedics surgeons, including a fellowship-trained shoulder specialist and podiatrist, aim to get you back to those activities you enjoy most as soon as possible, whether that means hiking, skiing, playing golf, or playing with your grandchildren again.
-Our orthopedics treat arthritis of the hip, knees and shoulder, meniscus tears and broken bones, podiatry related injuries as well as orthopedics problems.
-Our surgeons perform hip and knee arthroscopy as well as total hip and knee replacements.
-As a fellowship trained shoulder specialist, Dr. Schnell also performs total shoulder replacements, shoulder arthroscopy and rotator cuff repairs and Dr. Kuhlman specializes in podiatry.
+CSO’s orthopedic surgeons aim to get you back to the activities you enjoy, whether that means running, hiking, skiing, golfing or playing with your grandchildren.
+Our orthopedic specialists treat hip, knee and shoulder arthritis; meniscus tears; rotator cuff tears; broken bones; and foot and ankle injuries as well as other orthopedic conditions.
+Our surgeons perform hip, knee, shoulder, foot and ankle arthroscopy as well as total joint replacements.
+As a fellowship trained shoulder specialist, Dr. Schnell also performs total shoulder replacements, shoulder arthroscopy, and rotator cuff repairs.
+Our newest surgeon, Dr. Eric Kuhlman, specializes in foot and ankle reconstructive surgery, diabetic Charcot reconstruction and sports medicine.

 Nurse Practitioners and Physician Assistants